-Paul Santoleri was born in Philadelphia, Pennsylvania.
-He earned his BFA in Painting from Tyler School of Art at Temple University in Philadelphia and Rome, Italy; an MFA in Painting from the University of Arizona in Tucson, and attended the Skowhegan School in Maine.
+Paul Santoleri was born in Philadelphia.
+He earned his BFA in painting from Tyler School of Art and Architecture at Temple University in Philadelphia and Rome, Italy; an MFA in painting from the University of Arizona, Tucson; and attended the Skowhegan School of Painting & Sculpture, ME.

-He exhibited his work internationally at Think Tank Gallery in Los Angeles, California; Foundation Gallery in New Orleans, Louisiana; Galerie Ligne13 in Paris, France; Kentler International Drawing Space in Brooklyn, New York; Galerie Nouveau in Santo Domingo, Dominican Republic; Pennsylvania Academy of Fine Arts in Philadelphia, Kunstraum Kreuzberg in Berlin, Germany; Takatsuki City Theatre in Japan, Galeria Aunkan in Barcelona, Spain; US Embassy in Damascus, Syria; and Fleisher Art Memorial in Philadelphia.
+He has exhibited his work internationally at Think Tank Gallery, Los Angeles; Foundation Gallery, New Orleans; Galerie Ligne 13, Paris; Kentler International Drawing Space, Brooklyn, New York City; Galerie Nouveau, Santo Domingo, Dominican Republic; Pennsylvania Academy of the Fine Arts and Fleisher Art Memorial, Philadelphia; Kunstraum Kreuzberg, Berlin; Takatsuki Modern Theatre, Osaka, Japan; Galeria Aunkan, Barcelona, Spain; and the U.S. Embassy in Damascus, Syria.

 His work is in the collections of Centro Cultural Norteamericano Nicaraguense,Managua, Nicaragua; Claremont College Consortium, CA; McDonald's’ Corporate Collection, King of Prussia, PA; Odermatt Collection, Paris and Montreal; Philadelphia Museum of Art; Rhode Island School of Design Museum, Providence; and the U.S. Embassy in Paris.